 Obsessed with Pinterest as we are?
 Follow us!
 Then find cool picks like these every day.
 1. A clever gift for kids at a really great price.
 2. Terrific app to help eliminate the baby book guilt.
 3. We can think of a few dads who would be thrilled with this as a Father’s Day gift.
 4. A new twist on a custom locket that we’re all flipping for.
 5. You’d better believe we’ll all be wearing one of these this summer, for more reasons than one.
 Speaking of Father’s Day, be sure to follow our board on the coolest Father’s Day...Read More

+Update: Regretfully, the great.ly shop is no longer in operation.
+We hope you’ll find other cool stuff you love throughout our site.
 We are so pleased to announce the launch of the Cool Mom Picks Boutique at the wonderful new website Great.ly.
 This makes us so happy, you can’t imagine; if we could have designed a retail experience ourselves, this would be it–filled with wonderful handmade and indie items from some of the most talented makers around the world, all curated by top tastemakers into boutiques.
 And we’re honored to be among them!
-We’ve gathered up some of our very favorite products from the the maker boutiques that populate the site.
-Click over and you’ll find categories for kids and baby gifts (of course),accessories and jewelry (oh man, so...Read More
+Update: Regretfully, the great.ly shop is no longer...Read More

 Web Coolness: Team Jill Ambramson, the world’s best and worst countries for moms, and funniest baby trend ever.